Updated: August 18th, 2025 | Published: June 21st, 2021

 Every pool has its pros and cons, and plunge pools are no different.
 But if you have enough space and enough capital, you might not have to choose between a plunge pool and a full-size swimming pool.

-Big backyards can accommodate quite a bit of pool, and you might even be able to install a full-size pool outside and still have a personal plunge pool in a nearby sunroom.
+Big backyards can accommodate quite a bit of pool, and you might even be able to install a full-size pool and still have a personal plunge pool nearby.
 Your pool options are ultimately only limited by your space, your willingness to spend, and your own imagination!

 If you're shopping around for a fiberglass pool, feel free to take a look at our catalog of models, visit our extensive video library, try out our pool cost calculator, or request custom pricing using the button below.